Skip to main content

 • Voted ballots must be received by the County Election Board no later than 7 p.m. on election night.
 “Standard” absentee ballots, the most common type of absentee ballots, may be hand-delivered, but must be delivered no later than the close of business, on the day prior to the election.
 Learn more about absentee voting.

 • Have your valid ID ready to show poll workers.
-Proof of identity is required every time you vote.
+Proof of identity is required when you check in at your polling place.
 You will find the list of accepted identification on the State Election Board website.
+IMPORTANT: If you do not have a valid ID, do not leave your polling place.
+Ask a poll worker for a provisional ballot.

 • Do not wear or bring anything to vote that could be considered “electioneering.”
 “Electioneering” is advocating for or against a candidate or issue on the ballot.
 It is a crime to “electioneer” within 300 feet of the entrance to a polling place or in-person absentee voting site or a person who is standing in line to vote outside the polling place or in-person absentee voting site while an election is in progress.

 • Bring your notes.
 While you may not have any written material other than that provided by election officials within 300 feet of the entrance to a polling place or in-person absentee voting site or a person who is standing in line to vote outside the polling place or in-person absentee voting site while an election is in progress, it is acceptable to bring notes or a marked sample ballot to assist you with the voting process.
-Notes or sample ballots should be kept out of public view until you are ready to mark your ballot.
+IMPORTANT: Notes or sample ballots should be kept out of public view until you are in your voting booth, ready to mark your ballot.

 When you get to the front of the check-in line, the poll worker will ask you for your name and your ID.
 Be prepared to show your ID.
 Once the poll worker has found your name in the precinct registry and checked to be sure the name on your ID matches the name in the registry, you will be asked to sign the registry next to your name.
 You will then be issued a ballot (or multiple ballots.)